kit-data-manager/webpage/index.markdown

 target="fair-do-lab/index.html"
 background="assets/images/fair-do-lab/testbed_preview.png"
 title="FAIR DO Lab"
-subtitle="an environment blueprint for FAIR DO infrastructures." content="The FAIR DO Lab is a configurable structure of services to fulfill generic FAIR Digital Object (FAIR DO) use cases.
+subtitle="An environment blueprint for FAIR DO infrastructures" content="The FAIR DO Lab is a configurable structure of services to fulfill generic FAIR Digital Object (FAIR DO) use cases.
 It is a proposal for research which can be configured and extended to specific needs."
 %}